-Texans’ Watson out quickly, Cowboys roll 34-0 in preseason
+Texans’ Watson out quickly, Miller hurt in loss to Cowboys

 Pollard nearly reached the end zone by running 24 yards on a screen, but it was negated by an illegal block penalty on Jason Witten.
 The tight end, poised to set the Dallas record with a 16th season, was playing at home for the first time since coming out of retirement after a year in broadcasting.

 Taco Charlton had both the hits on Watson, causing and recovering a fumble on the sack that counted to set up Gallup’s touchdown.
-Charlton got a second sack against Joe Webb III, and Kerry Hyder added a pair.
-The Cowboys had eight sacks.
+Charlton got a second sack against Joe Webb III and forced another fumble.
+Kerry Hyder also had two of the Cowboys’ eight sacks.

+Charlton, a 2017 first-round pick, went to training camp with his roster spot in jeopardy, but has been particularly strong in the past two preseason games.

+“He’s just gotten better and better and better right before your eyes and my eyes as well,” owner Jerry Jones said.
+“He’s really getting rewarded and I’m proud of him because he’s had to really work to get to this point.”

 The night got worse for Houston’s offensive line when versatile starter Zach Fulton was carted off in the first half.
 Last year’s right guard has also played center and left guard in previous seasons.